Why Spots & Acne Can Occur At Any Age

 Another potential skin saboteur is sugar, because it raises your insulin level.
 More and more evidence shows that insulin may boost those oil-triggering male hormones.

-Stick to low-glycaemic foods—ones that have complex carbs like whole grains, which break down slower in the body and cause less of an insulin spike.
+Stick to low-glycaemic foods—ones that have complex carbs like whole grains, which break down more slowly in the body and cause less of an insulin spike.

 How to help yourself